Last updated on April 21st, 2021

-In this Genshin Impact Guide I’m going to be showing you my Geo Goddess Build for Ningguang, that utilizes Geo element to its maximum potential.
+In this Genshin Impact Guide I’m going to be showing you my Geo Empress Build for Ningguang, that utilizes Geo element to its maximum potential.
 We build two Geo characters for Geo Resonance, that’s good in 1.2 version, and getting buffed at 1.3.
 Composing a party for each situation in Genshin Impact can be a bit of a challenge, with the limited options for those focusing on free-to-play.

-In this Guide I’ll explain just how to build the Geo Goddess to face a wide variety of content, deal potent damage, and counter all situations Genshin Impact has to throw at you.
+In this Guide I’ll explain just how to build the Geo Empress to face a wide variety of content, deal potent damage, and counter all situations Genshin Impact has to throw at you.
 On top of that, it makes a perfect team to finish the Spiral Abyss, with the current buff for Geo element which was introduced in 1.2.
 So it’s one build to rule them all, if you’ve been looking for a Free to Play Geo build.
 I’ll go through what Weapons to use, what Artifacts to upgrade and which companions to pick up, so check this one out!

-Genshin Impact Build: Ningguang, The Geo Goddess
+Genshin Impact Build: Ningguang, The Geo Empress

 Ningguang is a four star character, that’s accessible through all banners, with an especially high rate when the Childe‘s banner was live.
 After three months in the game’s lifespan, all players will have a high chance of having most of the four star characters by now.
 Whether you have one constellation for Ningguang, or unlocked several constellations, she’s good as a Carry role.
 Her focus is dealing massive damage to a single target, so she needs another Geo support that focuses on AOE.